 - For photos uploaded to third-party services: In Photoshop use the “Export As” feature and make sure the quality is set to 85% and the resample is set to “bicubic automatic.”
 This will compress the image without losing much quality resulting in a smaller file size which loads faster.

 - For photos used on our website: In Photoshop go to File > Save.
-Set the destination and select JPG from the file type dropdown and then hit the save button.
+Set the destination and select JPG from the file type drop-down and then hit the save button.
 You will then be presented with another dialog box.
 Set the quality to 8 (high) and under format options check “progressive” and set the scans to 3.

-Infographics, text only graphics or images with no photos: Use PNG.
+Infographics, text-only graphics or images with no photos: Use PNG.

 - The PNG format offers the best compression ratios compared to a GIF.
-It is also helpful to post-process PNGs because some image editors adds extra data to the file. https://tinypng.com is a quick and easy way to handle the post-processing.
+It is also helpful to post-process PNGs because some image editors add extra data to the file. https://tinypng.com is a quick and easy way to handle the post-processing.